Best Friend Grazing Muzzle FAQ’s

 Q: How should I introduce my horse to the muzzle?

-Q: How long will a grazing muzzle last?
+Q: How long will a Best Friend Grazing Muzzle last?

 Compare the life of a muzzle to the life of a pair of running shoes.
 The outside bottom of the muzzle is being rubbed on the ground and the inside bottom is being scraped by your horse’s teeth thousands of times a day.
 We have made every effort to make the rubber as durable as possible, but expect to periodically replace your muzzle.